LIGHT

 - I give LIGHT the right to edit, duplicate, and publish my creative work in their open-access literary journal and disseminate this work for promotional reasons via any type of media to a broader audience.

-- I understand LIGHT reserves the right to refuse to publish any work that may be deemed harmful, slanderous, or malicious, etc., regardless of how well written it is.
+- I understand LIGHT reserves the right to revoke and remove any submission from the open call for submissions, prize winnings, and acceptance of publication that may be deemed harmful, slanderous, malicious, or AI-generated (exceeding 10%), regardless of how well created or written it is.

 - I acknowledge that I will not receive any compensation for LIGHT's use of my creative work, except that of a monetary prize if my creative work places as a top submission (see LIGHT’s open call prizes for more details).